The London Green Directory!

 — Fluorescent tubes and bulbs

-All accepted materials are transported off-site for subsequent disposal or, whenever possible, for recycling.
-For more information – call the City of London Public Service and Solid Waste Management Division – 661-5803 or send an e-mail to firstname.lastname@example.org.
+Accepted materials are transported off-site for subsequent disposal or, recycling.
+For details – call the City of London Public Service and Solid Waste Management Division – (519) 661-5803 or send an e-mail to firstname.lastname@example.org.

-Electronics are accepted at the City’s EnviroDepots, including: computers, printers, radios, stereos, cameras, gaming consoles, televisions, computer monitors, cell phones, remote control toys, etc. Visit https://www.recyclemyelectronics.ca/ for more information and drop-off locations.
+Electronics/e-waste are accepted at W12A and the City’s EnviroDepots.
+This includes: computers, printers, radios, stereos, cameras, gaming consoles, televisions, computer monitors, cell phones, remote control toys, etc. Please note the City does not pick up electronics with your residential garbage collection.

 Stepping Lightly on the Earth

 “The only long-term solution to keeping our air and water clean and our homes safe is waste reduction.
 Householders, like industries, must learn to live without many of the ‘wonder’ products invented in the last 50 years.
 But when we remember that these products are identical to the substances that poison our air and water, we can readily commit ourselves to making more responsible choices.”
 Greenpeace, Toronto.

 The aisles of grocery stores, hardware stores and drugstores contain a large range of cleaning products.
 As many are targeted for a specific use, it is easy to acquire a collection of products in your home.
 These cleaners often contain harmful substances that will eventually end up in rivers and lakes.
 In order to reduce packaging and ensure minimal impact on the environment, we recommend using the homemade cleaners suggested next.
 If your workplace asks for commercial cleaners, encourage them to look at several options, otherwise look for multi-purpose, concentrated products with minimal packaging.
 Although many products are listed as phosphate-free, be aware that, besides phosphate, bleaches and enzymes can cause pollution of water sources.